-According to Koch's pupil Paul Ehrlich, himself a later Nobel laureate,17 the supposed failure was in part the effect of an exaggeration by pathological anatomists who were not qualified to judge the clinical value of the substance (Ehrlich 1891a, 18).18 Ehrlich conceded "that Koch's original mode of employing tuberculin against tuberculosis in man might in some cases prove hazardous" (Ehrlich 1891b, 920), but stressed that in the meantime, by systematic observation, the method had been advanced substantially.
-The implications of the patho-anatomical findings by Virchow had been overstretched; they focused on the early phase of applying the treatment, and the critical observations had only been made in those patients where the disease was in a very advanced state and who ultimately died (Ehrlich 1891a, 18-19; Ehrlich 1891b, 918).
-In addition, the negative conclusions had been "drawn from a relatively limited number of cases, very small as compared with those available for clinical purposes" (Ehrlich 1891b, 920).
-The observations during the early application "in no way invalidated the principle of the method of treatment, but at the most could only be directed against the technique and against the employment in very advanced cases" (Ehrlich 1891b, 918 [emphasis in the original]).19 Ehrlich contrasted the "exaggerated" conclusions of the pathologists with his own positive clinical findings from application of a regime starting with a low dose tuberculin, and gradually
+According to Koch's pupil Paul Ehrlich, himself a later Nobel laureate, 16 the supposed failure was in part the effect of an exaggeration by pathological anatomists who were not qualified to judge the clinical value of the substance (Ehrlich 1957a, 18).
+17 Ehrlich conceded "that Koch's original mode of employing tuberculin against tuberculosis in man might in some cases prove hazardous" (Ehrlich 1891, 920), but stressed that in the meantime, by systematic observation, the method had been advanced substantially.
+The implications of the patho-anatomical findings by Virchow, he argued, had been overstretched; they focused on the early phase of applying the treatment, and the critical observations had only been made in those patients where the disease was in a very advanced state and who ultimately died (Ehrlich 1957a, 18-19; Ehrlich 1891, 918).
+In addition, the negative conclusions had been "drawn from a relatively limited number of cases, very small as compared with those available for clinical purposes" (Ehrlich 1891, 920).
+The observations during the early application "in no way invalidated the principle of the method of treatment, but at the most could only be directed against the technique and against the employment in very advanced cases" (Ehrlich 1891, 918 [emphasis in the original]).
+18 Ehrlich contrasted the "exaggerated" conclusions of the pathologists with his own positive clinical findings from application of a regime starting with a low dose of tuberculin, and gradually increasing dosages dependent on the clinical phenomena induced by the previous applications (Ehrlich 1891, 919; see also Guttmann & Ehrlich 1891).

-17 On Ehrlich's biography and work in bacteriology, immunology, and pharmacology, see Parascandola 1981, Hüntelmann 2011.

-18 Ehrlich formulated his comments and conclusions on "Koch's Method" in the context of an invited lecture at the 7.
-International Congress of Hygiene and Demography in London (1891); the full text of the lecture was published in German (Ehrlich 1891a [1951]), a somewhat shorter version in English, "abstracted" by Thomas W. Hime, in The Lancet (Ehrlich 1891b).
+16On Ehrlich's biography and work in bacteriology, immunology, and pharmacology, see Parascandola 1981; Hüntelmann 2010.
+17Ehrlich formulated his comments and conclusions on "Koch's Method" in the context of an invited lecture at the Seventh International Congress of Hygiene and Demography in London (1891).
+The full text of the lecture was published in German (Ehrlich 1891a), and a somewhat shorter version in English, "abstracted" by Thomas W. Hime, appeared in The Lancet (Ehrlich 1891).

-19 In the original German version of the text by Ehrlich, this whole sentence is emphasized by italics (Ehrlich 1891a, 14) - the only sentence marked in this way in the whole article, indicating its central importance for Ehrlich.
+18In the original German version of the text by Ehrlich, this whole sentence is emphasized by italics (Ehrlich 1957a, 14).
+It is the only sentence marked in this way in the whole article, indicating its central importance for Ehrlich.